 5. Have a CISO succession plan in place

-An essential, but often overlooked, element in building a successful cybersecurity culture is to have a CISO succession plan in place, according to Jason Fruge, vice president of business application cybersecurity at Onapsis.
+An essential, but often overlooked, element in building a successful cybersecurity culture is to have a CISO succession plan in place, according to Jason Fruge, CISO at Rent-A-Center.
 That's because, while a culture change can take up to five years, the average tenure of a CISO is just over two years.
 Companies should, therefore, make sure they have a successor within the organization who can continue that vision to implement that security culture change.

 "Otherwise, we are going to continue to start over every couple of years and never really get there," Fruge said.